Stardate

 I'm glad that both Batel and Ortegas survived the episode, but I'm also glad that if it were not from previews of upcoming episodes showing them, it was not obvious that they'd survive at all.
 The entire episode kept their fates unclear.
 Ortegas in particular, after she is slashed and then starts bleeding out on the steering column of the Gorn fighter.

-I did think the idea of "feeding" the gorn babies to make them not so eager to become a chest-burster, giving Batel time to recover.
+I did like the idea of "feeding" the gorn babies to make them not so eager to become a chest-burster, giving Batel time to recover.

 The idea of the Gorn species going through cycles based on the presence of certain stellar phenomena is, interesting.
 I'm not sure the idea of wedging the Enterprise between two impossibly close stars (seriously, those stars are way too close to each other, how could they not collapse into each other under their own gravity) works for me.
 Worse is the idea that while being wedged between the two stars, with specially reinforced shields, they could somehow use transporter codes to beam the colonists off of the gorn ship.